 Run Away from North American Winter For Some Sun

 I might be the only person who doesn’t really dream about beaches, I actually like traveling to places when they are at their harshest, so winter doesn’t bother me that much.
 As long as the sun is out, I’m happy; which is a great reason to live in sunny Denver!
-But I know I’m pretty unusual that way – most people dream of warm places to travel in the winter.
+But I know I’m pretty unusual that way – most people dream of warm places to travel to in the winter.

-I have put together a few of my favorite warm weather destinations for those of you who have the frosty winter blues.
+I have put together a few of my favorite warm-weather destinations for those of you who have the frosty winter blues.
 Since it’s me, and you know I like to always be a little different – this isn’t your normal list of Caribbean islands or Aruba-like destinations.
-Instead they area mix of active, warm, unusual, cultural destinations where you can get a tan, and get a much needed break from winter.
+Instead, they are a mix of active, warm, unusual, cultural destinations where you can get a tan, and get a much-needed break from winter.

 Some are more of a trip than others and will take you over oceans.
 And unlike most roundup lists, all have been tested out by the author – me!

 7 Best Places to Travel to Escape Winter

 Are you looking for a winter getaway to Mexico?
 Don’t go where everyone else goes, do Mexico differently by small ship cruising through the Sea of Cortez with UnCruise Adventures!
 This isn’t some big stuffy cruise – this is a small ship adventure cruise and it was one of my favorite winter getaways I’ve done!
 It’s such an unknown place full of snorkeling, kayaking, beaches, hiking, and whales!
 This was the absolute best whale watching I’ve ever done…and I’ve done a lot.

 Thinking of taking an Uncruise?
 Get $500 off your booking when you use the code OTT500!
 It’ll be the best Un-cruise you’ve ever taken!